jitterted/ensembler/Tasks.md

 # Tasks

-[ ] Deploy: update Zoom credentials for environment variables on Railway

-[ ] Hide both Join & Participate buttons when the Ensemble is in the past (e.g., "pending_complete")
-    [ ] Test against EnsembleSummaryView, adding a "show" boolean for each of the Actions

-[ ] Replace EnsembleSummaryView.memberStatus with ActionLinks (for right-most column)
+[ ] Replace EnsembleSummaryView.memberStatus with Links (for right-most column)
+    [ ] Update all EnsembleSummaryViewTest to NOT use EnsembleSummaryView.memberStatus()
+    [ ] Remove showing memberStatus from member-register.html
     [ ] Remove deprecated EnsembleSummaryView.memberStatus() method
-    [ ] Remove showing memberStatus from member-register.html

-[ ] Add display of Spectators to admin screens
+[ ] (ADMIN) Add display of Spectators to Ensemble detail screen

+[ ] (ADMIN) Show number of Spectators on Ensemble summary screen

 [ ] Start writing HTML tests??

-# Optional

 [ ] Add notification when joining as spectator

-[ ] Don't show "Spectate" button if ensemble is ineligible [ ] Update RSVP enum to also have SPECTATOR
+[ ] Update RSVP enum to also have SPECTATOR

-[ ] Admin Ensemble details screen: move a Member between Participant, Spectator, and Declined [ ] Update labels and location of "accept" and "decline" buttons
+[ ] Admin Ensemble details screen: move a Member between Participant, Spectator, and Declined

 # Later

-* Rename "accept" to "participate" [in rotation]
-* Change storage of Member registrations from 3 separate Sets to a single Set, where there's an Enum for each (PARTICIPANT, SPECTATOR, and DECLINED)
+* [ ] Change storage of Member registrations from 3 separate Sets to a single Set, where there's an Enum for each (PARTICIPANT, SPECTATOR, and DECLINED)
-* Convert Ensemble to use the Snapshot Persistence pattern
+* [ ] Convert Ensemble to use the Snapshot Persistence pattern
+* [ ] Convert Member to use the Snapshot Persistence pattern

 ## UI

-* Change table to fixed width grid instead of flex to avoid columns changing size and moving around
+* [ ] Change table to fixed width grid instead of flex to avoid columns changing size and moving around
+* [ ] New layout for Member Registration

 # DONE